 These engineers had never been to a gym, had never “worked out”.
 They had no bulging muscles.
 But they were hard, as hard as any tough guy I knew.
 Work was their workout.
 They could fix things with their hands.
 They seemed to be able to repair anything mechanical and anything they couldn’t repair they made.
 They understood machines.

-The crew were mostly Mexican with a few Puerto Ricans thrown in.
-They were brown, short, loud and stocky.
+The rest of the crew were Mexican and they spoke Spanish.
+Most were brown, short, loud and stocky.
+Wide.
 They had muscles made for t-shirts.
-They looked a different race.
+They were a different race.
 Where the southerners talked quietly if at all, the Mexicans never stopped.
 The southerners hardly smiled.
-The Mexicans smiled, joked, and gesticulated all the time.
+The Mexicans smiled and joked all the time.
+They were jolly.
 They too worked like demons.
 They never complained about the work or the heat or the hours.
-They enjoyed their own company and their well-paying jobs: the union wages, and plenty of over-time to keep the old ship going.
+They enjoyed their own company and their well-paying jobs: union wages, and plenty of over-time, time-and-a-half, and double overtime to keep the old ship going.

 They also liked, I thought, the freedom of being at sea: out of sight of land and out of reach of society.
 They had, briefly, escaped to their own world, a world they ran.